mflaxman/blind-xpub/README.md

 ### Versus Taproot

 TODO: confirm accuracy of this section.
-I am still learning.

 Taproot offers compelling privacy, transaction fee, and complex script template advantages.
 That said, if past upgrades are any indication, vendor adoption is going to take a **very** long time (especially for multisig which still has limited support from hardware wallets and tends to get the least updates/attention).